kebaldwi/CATC-TEMPLATES/LABS/LAB-9-ISE-Automation/ise-automation-1-certificates/02-Catatlyst-Center.md

    You may see a prompt from the browser to ***Keep*** or ***Discard*** this download, choose ***Keep***.
 By default, the file will save to the Downloads folder as `certnew.cer`

+   >[!TIP]
+   >We recommend changing the name of this .cer file to something like `RootCA.cer` as we will use this file multiple times over the course of these labs, and changing the name from the generic `certnew` will make it easier to find again.

 >[!IMPORTANT]
 >For the next steps, please choose <u>either</u> to ***install the root CA via GUI*** or ***install the root CA via API***.
 If you wish to do both for learning purposes, you will need to delete the certificate you installed from one method in order to complete the steps for the other method.